 Your baby is growing so much this trimester.
 Their skeleton and bones are developing.
 Fat stores begin to develop under your baby’s skin, and this will provide energy and help keep your baby warm after birth.
 A fine, down-like hair called lanugo completely covers their body.
 Lanugo helps hold the vernix caseosa.
 This greasy and cheese-like coating protects their delicate skin from abrasions and hardening from exposure to the amniotic fluid.
 They also have hair on their head and eyebrows.
 Your baby’s lungs and nervous system continue to mature, and fingerprints and footprints are forming.

 As your baby becomes more active, their movements become more coordinated.
 Your baby is regularly sleeping and waking.
 They have rapid eye movements, make sucking motions with their mouth, and can swallow.
-Sometime around week 20, you can feel your baby kick and move around.
-If this is not your first pregnancy, you may even begin to feel kicks sooner.
-This is a super exciting experience for your partner.
-If your baby is moving around, tell your partner to touch your belly so they can feel it, too.
+Around week 20, you will likely start to feel your baby kick and move.
+You may notice these movements even earlier if this is not your first pregnancy.
+Feeling your baby move is an exciting milestone, and it can be just as special for your partner.
+When your baby is active, invite your partner to place a hand on your belly so they can feel those little kicks, too.

 Common Second Trimester Symptoms